 - A complete and current set of schedules of rates, regulations, and practices must be maintained for five years, and available to the Commission upon request (46 CFR § 525.3(a))

 - The Commission publishes the location of terminal schedules available to the public on its website.

 MTO Agreements Required to be Filed with the FMC

 Agreements among marine terminal operators must be filed with the FMC (46 U.S.C. § 40302) unless specifically exempted by Commission regulations at 46 C.F.R. part 535.
-Examples of terminal agreements include the following:

 The FMC conducts a preliminary review of all filed agreements to determine if the agreement is in compliance with the Shipping Act and monitors ongoing agreement activities once an agreement becomes effective.